And here I thought I’d explode out of the starting gate, boldly proclaiming a singular angle for this blog, but it isn’t to be…just yet.

 Why not begin by wishing you and yours a…

 …from this rather slow reader guilty of Tsundoku.

 How much more meaningful would Tsundoku be as a concept if it could be quantified?
 Don’t despair.
 Introducing the To Prune Or Not To Prune Ratio™:

-(current # of books sitting unread on the shelf + estimated acquisitions over the remainder of life) ÷ avg. # of books read per annum ÷ approximate # of years left on this earth (or 'til reading no longer possible)
+(current # of unread books on shelf + estimated acquisitions over the remainder of life) ÷ average # of books read per annum ÷ approximate # of years left on this earth (or 'til reading no longer possible)

-If the result is greater than ~three (and in the absence of personal library like this) get evaluated for possible bibliomania.
+In the 3+ range (and in the absence of a majestic personal library) get evaluated for possible bibliomania.

-Even if I were an e-reader—I’m too bibliosmic to abandon hardcovers—it still behooves me to be thoughtful about what I consume since it’s not only shelf space that is in limited supply but more than anything time2.
+Even for e-readers—I’m too bibliosmic2 to abandon hardcovers—it’s still advisable to be thoughtful about what you consume since it’s not only shelf space that is in limited supply but more than anything time3.

 There are quite a few parallels to Tsundoku when you start thinking about it; digital ones, too: e.g. accumlating podcast episodes at a rate that outstrips your consumption.
 (The feature of limiting the number of downloaded episodes per podcast is just one of the many reasons to love Pocket Casts—stay tuned for forthcoming Pocket Casts encomium.)

 H/T to Tim Urban who pointed all of this out: that there’s a finite—and estimable—number of things you’ll do in your lifetime (reading being no exception)…a sad reality but there are things to do about it. ↩